 Anxieties over your own health and that of loved ones can often feel all-consuming at the moment.
-The need for social distancing can make us hyper vigilant when outside.
-We now spend most of our time cooped up at home either alone or with family.
+We have been living with restrictions on our interactions for some considerable time therefore the changes to physical distancing and safety measures can make us hyper vigilant when outside.
+Some of us spend most of our time cooped up at home either alone or with family.

 Lack of personal space, freedom and control can make life feel stressful, frustrating and intense.
 To help you stay mentally strong and boost positivity amongst so much uncertainty we've listed some hints, tips and advice to help you through these challenging times.

 Support for mental wellbeing

 We will all experience mental health issues from time-to-time.
 Talking about how we're feeling is what we do every day, but there are times when we may need more than just someone to talk to.

 Recognising when we need additional support is a good way of developing an understandings of how we feel, what affects our mood, and importantly helps us to take action to keep ourselves well.

 If you feel you aren't coping, have noticed little things such as changes to your mood or that things are starting to get on top of you, speak to your manager.